What is a FLPA Course?

 FLPA Payment Policy

 Your student account shall be assessed all applicable tuition and fees at the time you formally register for the course through myUVM.
-When submitting the commitment form, you will make a non-refundable deposit of $500 that will be applied to the program fee through myUVM.
+When submitting the commitment form, you will make a non-refundable deposit of $500 or the total amount of the program fee if it is lower than $500.
+The non-refundable deposit will be applied to the course program fee through myUVM.
 This deposit WILL NOT BE REFUNDED under any circumstance, including health reasons, and even if you later decide that you do not want to formally register for the course.
-Additionally, upon submission of the commitment form and non-refundable $500 deposit, students are responsible for paying the associated program fees through myUVM according to UVM Student Financial Services billing cycle.
+Additionally, upon submission of the commitment form and non-refundable deposit, students are responsible for registering through myUVM and are responsible for tuition according to UVM Student Financial Services billing cycle.

 Refund of airfare must be directly pursued with the airline.
 Refund of tuition follows the UVM tuition refund schedule.
 For disciplinary reasons, a student may be sent home at his/her own expense, without any refund, at the discretion of the Faculty Director.
 You are strongly advised to purchase travel insurance that will cover these expenses in the event of cancellation for any reason.